 - Motor vehicle collisions

 - Wrongful death

-A plaintiff (a person brining a claim for personal injuries) is entitled to recover economic and non-economic damages for his or her injuries.
+A plaintiff (a person bringing a claim for personal injuries) is entitled to recover economic and noneconomic damages for his or her injuries.

 Economic damages include monetary compensation for medical bills; lost wages including overtime; out-of-pocket damages for child care, house cleaning, etc.; and property damage.